ModelValidationProgram/MVP-NonClinalAF/notebook/20210821_KEL_investigeFailedSims.md

 20210818_150_V2_SummaryReport.html put together by Alan, all of the demographies that failed were Estuary.

+On Discovery I looked at the outputs in:

+`MVP-NonClinalAF/sim-output_150_V2`

+'ls -lah`
+revealed an interesting pattern - the dates the files are written seem to be in succession.
+Why is that?
+If the partition wasn’t busy, shouldn’t they have all started at the same time? (maybe this is why some of them timed out - the 2 weeks is from the time the array script was submitted)

 Thoughts:
 - 1. I need to check if the VCF files that I'm producing are too large to work with, even after filtering.
 Maybe reduce the population size or mutation rate in pyslim.
   - try opening VCF files in VCFR - there are some edits I wanted to make anyway